edfeld/liri-node-app/README.md

 6. How to set up the application:
     1. Copy the repository to your local directory.
     2. Run npm install on the command line in terminal.
     3. You must create a .env file and get api keys for bandsInTown, Spotify and IMDB.
+Put the .env file in the root directory of the application.
 Set up the .env file to look like this:

   `# Spotify API keys